nayaba/intro-to-css-instructor-guide/README.md

         }
         ```

-- ✨ Explain inheritance and reusability with variables.
+- ✨ Here, we can see that to apply the variable in our CSS, we use a special function in CSS: `var()` and write the variable name inside of it.

 **🧑‍💻 Activity:**
 - Define a `--primary-color` variable and use it across multiple rules.